 I believe it’s time to reexamine this ubiquitous habit for what it is: a foolish pursuit of efficiency.
-In defense of that statement, I offer you three multitasking myths and what to do instead.
+In defense of that statement, I offer you three multitasking myths (and what to do instead):

-Multitasking Myth One: It Actually Exists
+Multitasking Myth 1: It Exists

 This first multitasking myth, like Big Foot, the Abominable Snowman, and the Loch Ness Monster, is that multitasking actually exists.

 It’s not possible for the human brain to do two things at the same time.
 What we call multitasking is not multitasking at all but context shifting with a side of neurological tomfoolery.

 “On a neurological basis, the human brain does not really process multiple tasks at once; instead, it toggles back and forth, losing time on every switch,” journalist Laura Vanderkam reports in 168 Hours.
 “Though we’re only talking factions of a second, this is, of course, plenty of time to crash your car if you’re trying to drive and send a text message.”

 Distinguished MIT professor Sherry Turkle concurs in Reclaiming Conversation, “When we think we are multitasking, our brains are actually moving from one thing to the next, and our performance degrades for each new task we add to the mix.
 Multitasking gives us a neurological high so we think we are doing better and better, when actually we are doing worse and worse.”

 Now context shifting is okay if the tasks we’re doing are unimportant, like folding laundry and watching TV.
 We can always rewind a show and watch what we missed.
 But when we’re in a team meeting and texting—or handing out winning Oscar envelopes and posting on Twitter—something’s going to go wrong.